Shrrutii29/intercityExpressTrains/README.md

 ## Assumption
 - we have considered coach is train
 - there are always some coaches which are idle so that we can use them as standbycoach
-- sample data is not large considered only different situations where part 2 queries can run
+- sample data is not large and appropriate considered only some different situations where part 2 queries can run
-- data entries for september,october,november,december is shown
+- data entries only for september,october,november,december months is done
-- route between A to B and B to A is considered different but intermediate stations are considered same for both by changing stop_order only
+- route of A to B and B to A is considered different but intermediate stations are considered same for both just intermediate station stop order is reversed
-- passenger can do many bookings but every booking for a schedule is related to a passenger
+- a passenger can do many bookings but every booking for a schedule is related to a passenger i.e a seat can be only referred to a passenger
 - seats numbering system is same in every coach
 - ticket is per seat